-A salty and sweet salad perfect for summer eating!
+A salty and sweet grilled watermelon and feta salad perfect for summer eating!

 This recipe proves (to us at least) that our parents have always been ahead of the game, trendsetters and taste-masters, flavour fanatics.
-What appears to be a warm-weather craze these days has been a staple in our parents’ kitchen for as long as we can remember; watermelon and feta salads are incredibly popular, and with good reason.
+What appears to be a warm-weather craze these days has been a staple in our parents’ kitchen for as long as we can remember.
+Watermelon and feta salads are incredibly popular, and with good reason.
 People are in love with the salty, sweet, fresh and bright combination that is created when a ripe, juicy watermelon is tossed together with some great Greek feta.
 Although ingenious and surprising to many, we grew up on this stuff.
-As kids we loved watermelon, as did our girls, and our parents discovered that combining other foods with this favourite fruit was a sure-fire way to maximize nutritional intake (giagia and pappou goals!).
+As kids we loved watermelon, as did our girls, and our parents discovered that combining other foods with this favourite fruit was a sure-fire way to maximize nutritional intake (always goals for yiayia and pappou!).
 Feta and watermelon was always a winner combination and it was therefore on constant repeat.
 Other combinations were less popular (for the record, don’t try to feed anyone you love watermelon mixed with spanakorizo…it’s gross).

 We have adapted this recipe a little bit from the way that our parents typically make it.
 Here, we suggest that you grill the watermelon.
 Our parents think that grilling watermelon is ridiculous, but doing so brings a deep, rich and smoky flavour to the fruit and intensifies its sweetness.
 If you prefer not to grill the watermelon, that’s fine too (and much easier).
 It is equally delicious and in fact, an un-grilled watermelon salad will taste brighter and fresher.
 You can also please both our parents and us by grilling half your watermelon, and leaving the rest au naturel!